AnshuData/AirflowPipeline_GIS_data_ETL/README.md

 This is airflow pipeline created with Airflow version 2.

+It uses:
+	a.
+Airflow within docker container
+	b.
+AWS MySQL

 ##To run the pipeline; you need docker installed and running

 	1. docker build -t airflow/kettle_takehome:1.0.1 .